Back to Recipes

 11

-Set aside the stock you will use for the soup (1 to 2 cups per guest) and pour the rest into ice cubes for later use.
+Set aside the desired amount of stock for the soup (1 to 2 cups per guest) and pour the rest into ice cube trays for later use.

 12